 High cost-per-click usually means better buying intent.
 So, even if keywords have lower search volume but higher CPC, they can still lead to more sales for your store.
 Here’s how the report looks in Google Keyword Planner:

 Another free way to find keywords for your product and category pages is Amazon’s suggestions.
-To do this, go to Amazon and type your main product terms in the search bar, followed by each alphabet letter.
+To do this, go to Amazon and type your main product terms in the search bar, followed by each alphabetical letter.
 You’ll find specific features and variations people are searching for.

 For example, when selling office chairs, you might find that people frequently search for “office chair with lumbar support.”
 This can be a perfect product filter opportunity for your store.